 Australian Grayling (Prototroctes maraena) is a diadromous species which has undergone declines in distribution and abundance across its range.
 The species is listed as endangered in Victoria (Flora and Fauna Guarantee Act 1988) and nationally (Environmental Protection and Biodiversity Act 1992).
 While NFRC expects to only capture low numbers of this species, the monitoring can provide a greater understanding of the current status of the populations which is essential to inform management of these species.
-Due to the low abundances of Australian Grayling collected during NFRC the key health indicators cannot be determined.
-However, low abundances of adults have been captured in 2017, 2019, 2020 and 2021 (Figure 6).
-Low abundances of recruits were detected in 2020 and 2021, while low abundances of juveniles were detected in 2017 and 2022 (Figure 6; Figure 7).
-The juveniles detected in 2022 are likely the same year class as recruits detected in 2021.
-This indicates stream conditions were suitable for recruits to be attracted into the system in 2020, despite elevated sediment loads following the 2019/2020 fires and that they have survived through to 2022.
-It is worth noting that seven adult fish were recorded in the Dargo River (a tributary of Mitchell River) during autumn 2019 as part of another program (Wild Trout Fisheries Management program -Lieschke unpublished data).
+Due to the low abundances of Australian Grayling collected during NFRC, the key health indicators cannot be determined.
+However, adults have been captured in 2017, 2019-21 and 2023 (Figure 6).
+Only adults were detected in 2023 (Figure 6; Figure 7).
+Low abundances of recruits were detected in 2020 and 2021, while low abundances of juveniles were detected in 2017 and 2022 (Figure 6).
+The adults collected in 2023, are likely the same year class as the juveniles detected in 2022 and recruits detected in 2021.
+This indicates stream conditions were suitable for recruits to be attracted into the system in spring 2020, despite elevated sediment loads following the 2019/2020 fires and that they have survived through to 2023.
+It is worth noting that seven adult fish were recorded in the Dargo River, a tributary of Mitchell River, as part of the Wild Trout Fisheries Management program (Lieschke unpublished data) during autumn 2019 (when no adults were collected in the Mitchell River).